cybozu-go/neco/docs/neco.md

     This command should be invoked at once on all boot servers specified by LRN.

     When `--no-revoke` option is specified, it does not remove the etcd key `<prefix>/vault-root-token`.
 This option is used by automatic setup of [dctest](../dctest).

 * `neco init NAME`

     Initialize data for new application of the cluster.
     Setup etcd user/role for a new application `NAME`.
 This command should not be executed more than once.

-* `neco init-local NAME`
+* `neco init-local [--start] NAME`

     Initialize data for new application of a boot server executes.
 This command should not be executed more than once.
     It asks vault user and password to generate a vault token, then issue client certificates for new a application `NAME`.

+    If `--start` is given, the program is started after installation.

 * `neco join LRN [LRN ...]`